Good Behaviour Bond for Drug Possession

 That Saturday night had turned badly very quickly for the client.
 He was a young man but was otherwise a hardworking member of the community without a criminal record.

-The client was represented by Jack Parsons at the Moorabbin Justice Centre.
+We represented the client at the Moorabbin Justice Centre.
 The offences were:

-Jack listened carefully to the client’s story.
-He knew that it was possible for the client to achieve a good result and even to claim back the cash.
-Jack pushed the prosecution to a contest mention.
+We listened carefully to the client’s story.
+We knew that it was possible for the client to achieve a good result and even to claim back the cash.
+We pushed the prosecution to a contest mention.

 The client had a reason for getting back his money and, unless the prosecution could dispel it, the charge could be struck out.
 It took some debating but the prosecution eventually agreed to withdraw the charge.